The integral cohomology rings of four-dimensional toric orbifolds: Introduction

+The torsion-freeness of $\tilde{H}^*(X(P,\lambda))$ can be deduced from the work of~\cite{Fis,Jor,KMZ}.
+Our main contribution is an explicit construction of $u_i$'s and $v$ (see Definition \ref{dfn_good cellular basis}) together with a proof of Equation~\eqref{eqn_cup prod equation}, which will be given in Section \ref{sec_pf_main_thm}.
+To achieve this, we develop a theory of \emph{toric morphisms} for toric orbifolds of arbitrary dimensions.
+In particular, we study the ring homomorphisms of weighted Stanley--Reisner rings induced by toric morphisms.
+This novel approach is of independent interest as it applies to arbitrary toric orbifolds.

+It is natural to compare Equation~\eqref{eqn_cup prod equation} with the intersection product in the case where $X(P,\lambda)$ is a toric surface.
+Since cup products of degree two elements are commutative, both Equation~\eqref{eqn_cup prod equation} and the intersection product give rise to bilinear forms.
+In~\cite{FSS_chow ring}, we show that these two bilinear forms are inverse of one another, and explain how the generators $\{u_1,\ldots,u_n;v\}$ in Theorem~\ref{thm_main} correspond to divisor subvarieties.
+From this perspective, Equation~\eqref{eqn_cup prod equation} recovers the classical intersection theory in this special case, while also applying to a broader class of $4$-dimensional toric orbifolds.
+In addition, it has motivated further work on computing the signature and Steenrod operations for $4$-dimensional toric orbifolds.
+See~\cite{Mas} and~\cite{So}.

+Theorem~\ref{thm_main} has several corollaries that compute cup products in $H^*(X(P,\lambda))$ for special cases in a more general setting.
+These results were included in Section~7 of the previous version of the paper.
+However, their proofs require additional assumptions and computation techniques that are different from those developed here.
+To keep this paper to a reasonable length and focus on the main ideas, we defer these results to a sequential paper~\cite{FSS_cup product two} currently in preparation.

 This paper is organized as follows.
-In Section~\ref{sec_preliminaries}, we summarize the combinatorial construction of the toric orbifold $X(P, \lambda)$ associated with a characteristic pair~$(P, \lambda)$ and the moment-angle manifold $\mathcal{Z}_P$ associated with $P$.
-We also recall the definitions of a Stanley--Reisner ring $\SR[P]$ and a weighted Stanley--Reisner ring~$\wSR[P,\lambda]$, which are related to the cohomology rings of $\mathcal{Z}_P$ and $X(P,\lambda)$.
-Then we provide several supplementary results about weighted Stanley--Reisner rings for our purpose.
+In Section~\ref{sec_preliminaries}, we review the combinatorial construction of toric orbifolds $X(P, \lambda)$ and moment-angle manifolds $\mathcal{Z}_P$, and relate their (equivariant) cohomology to weighted Stanley--Reisner rings~$\wSR(P,\lambda)$ and Stanley--Reisner rings $\SR(P)$.
+Several preliminary results on weighted Stanley--Reisner rings have also been proved.

-In Section~\ref{sec_toric_morphism} we develop the theory of toric morphisms between toric orbifolds, which is motivated by toric morphisms of toric varieties \cite[Chapter 3.3]{CLS} and those of partial quotients \cite[Section 3]{FF}.
-Indeed, the theory studied in this section is our main computational tools proving the main results.
-Given characteristic pairs $(P,\lambda)$ and $(P',\lambda')$ we define a \emph{compatible pair} $(\psi_1,\psi_2)$ (see Definition~\ref{def_toric_morphism}) which induces the \emph{toric morphism}